e-vissch/araCNA/README.md

 Note if you forget the `trainer.accelerator=gpu trainer.devices=1` for a Mamba model it will not run.

-If you want to use/edit the config yamls for training then you should install in editible mode.
+If you want to use/edit the config yamls for training then you should install in editible mode i.e `pip install -e .`.

 ## Troubleshooting Install